UE4SS/UE4SS/Guides/FullInstallationGuide.md

     - This directory contains configuration and mod files and is located inside the `root directory`.
 3. The `game executable directory`.
     - This directory contains the executable file for your game and is not part of the UE4SS directory structure.
+    - This directory also contains `UE4SS.log` and `UE4SS-ObjectDump.txt`.

 ---